snew1/SimpleWeatherApp/README.md

 The index.html page acts as a template for the other view pages and displays the relevent data based on which controller is being used

-Twitter Bootstrap was used as a style template
+Twitter Bootstrap was used as a style template, this also allows for mobile responsiveness